Lucas Elvenes: Playing career

-As an impending restricted free agent with the Ducks, Elvenes opted to return to his native Sweden after signing a two-year contact with newly promoted club, HV71 of the SHL, on 24 May 2022.
+As an impending restricted free agent with the Ducks, Elvenes opted to return to his native Sweden after signing a two-year contract with newly promoted club HV71 of the SHL, on 24 May 2022.
 Elvenes made just 3 appearances with HV71 to open the 2022–23 season before opting to end his contract and transfer to fellow SHL outfit, Leksands IF, on a three-year contract on 3 October 2022.

+Following his third season with Leksands, Elvenes left the club to sign a two-year contract with fellow SHL club, Växjö Lakers, on 13 April 2025.